NRA criticised for gun ban at Pence event

 The NRA has long been against gun restrictions of any kind, but cites Mr Pence's safety for the weapons ban.

+Temporary gun bans are often imposed at events protected by the Secret Service.

-Mr Pence will speak at the NRA's annual meeting in Dallas, Texas on Friday.
+Mr Pence will speak at the NRA's annual meeting in Dallas, Texas, on Friday.

 President Donald Trump is also expected to make an appearance at the convention, the White House said, which would mark his fourth time speaking to the gun rights group.
 He is the only president to have done so while in office.